Code of Conduct

 3. Appropriate conduct and strong character are reflected in a civil, respectful, healthy and caring environment.

-Student discipline and support policies and practices will be implemented in a manner which is caring, equitable, respectful, based on trust among administration, staff, students, and families while holding all individuals accountable, but aims to be restorative and solution-oriented, rather than punitive.
+Student discipline and support policies and practices will be implemented in a manner which is caring, equitable, respectful, based on trust among administration, staff, students, and families while holding all individuals accountablebut aims to be balanced between restorative practices and traditional consequences.
 This will help students:

 • learn from their mistakes;